cjacker/opensource-toolchain-w80x-air101-air103/README.md

 git clone https://github.com/cjacker/luatos-utils.git
 cd luatos-utils
 make
+# if you want to install it system wide
+sudo make install
 ```

 After built successfully, you should have below commands at current dir:
-- luac : 32bit ELF build from upstream lua 5.3.6 and with `-DLUA_32BITS`.
+- luatos-luac : 32bit ELF build from upstream lua 5.3.6 and with `-DLUA_32BITS`.
-- mkscriptbin : convert dir to luadb binary file.
+- luatos-mkscriptbin : convert dir to luadb binary file.
-- wm_tool_luatos : firmware pre-process and program tool.
+- luatos-wm_tool : firmware pre-process and program tool.
-- gen-script-img : generate 'script.img' for AIR101 or AIR103
+- luatos-gen-script-img : generate 'script.img' for AIR101 or AIR103
-- flash-script-img : flash script.img to AIR101 or AIR103
+- luatos-flash-script-img : flash script.img to AIR101 or AIR103
-- flash-base-firmware: flash base firmware to AIR101 or AIR103
+- luatos-flash-base-firmware: flash base firmware to AIR101 or AIR103

 In general, you can treat firmwares for LuatOS as two part:
 - the base firmware, we built it in SDK section, such as 'AIR101.fls' and 'AIR103.fls'.